 Recently is active in the development of algorithms in Fundamentals a new direction of research on Information Security mainly focused on the development and implementation of algorithms and cryptographic protocols.

 The area deals with various research topics related to the development of software systems, with particular attention to design, quality control, and maintenance and evolution of software systems.
-The research activity on software design mainly concerns the definition, development and testing of new architectural models and appropriate methodologies and tools to address emerging application domains.
-The research activity on software quality mainly concerns the definition of methods for the validation and verification of software systems, the definition of testing techniques, the dynamic and static analysis of programs and the realization of self-healing systems.
-Finally, research activity on software systems maintenance mainly concerns the definition, development, and testing of reverse engineering techniques for software maintenance and technical debt management.
+The research activity on software design mainly concerns with the definition, development and testing of new architectural models and appropriate methodologies and tools to address emerging application domains.
+The research activity on software quality mainly concerns with the definition of methods for the validation and verification of software systems, the definition of testing techniques, the dynamic and static analysis of programs and the realization of self-healing systems.
+Finally, the research activity on software systems maintenance mainly concerns with the definition, development, and validation of reverse engineering techniques and tools for software comprehension, maintenance and technical debt management.
 The research activity carried out in this area is wide and varied, the main lines of research in progress are:

 The research activities carried out in this macro-area relate to Data Science, and are aimed at developing models and techniques to support the processes of management and analysis of various types of data.
 In particular, multiple aspects related to the data life cycle are considered, including acquisition, transformation, organization, different types of analysis, knowledge extraction, and interaction with users.